Do Westies sleep a lot? Are they constantly on the go or more likely to be found curled up in front of the fire?

-When they have a safe place to sleep in no matter what is going on in the house, they are less likely to sacrifice sleep out of nervousness if something is different or excitement is afoot.
+When they have a safe place to sleep in, no matter what is going on in the house, they are less likely to sacrifice sleep out of nervousness if something is different or excitement is afoot.

-When to Worry About Westie Sleeping Habits
+When to Worry About Westie’s Sleeping Habits

-While Westies are well known for taking a snooze break several times a day, you should be familiar with your own dog’s normal sleeping habits to effectively spot any changes that could be spelling trouble.
-An abrupt change in sleeping patterns can mean that there is a problem with your little pooch.
+While Westies are well known for taking a snooze several times a day, you make yourself familiar with your dog’s normal sleeping habits so you are alert to any changes.

 - Your Westie’s sleep is suddenly more restless or agitated